 En route to Greece with only a snippet of an idea in my head about what I was about to experience.
-The one thing I was looking forward to was watching the sunset in the beautiful Santorini – along with every other traveller on the island!
+The one thing I was looking forward to was watching the sunset in the beautiful Santorini – along with every other traveler on the island!

 GETTING TO THE GREEK ISLANDS

 It was a long haul getting to the island, one I will definitely think through more in the future.
-As a backpacker on a budget I opted for the cheapest flight, which meant flying from Naples-Italy to Manchester-England then a connecting flight all the way back to Santorini.
-Join the dots….
-It was a silly move but I did save $50.
+As a backpacker on a budget, I opted for the cheapest flight, which meant flying from Naples-Italy to Manchester-England then a connecting flight all the way back to Santorini.
+Join the dots… It was a silly move, but I did save $50.

 Book Now – Papafragas Hotel